 The fine arts have been recognized for centuries as a key component in a strong liberal arts education.
 Contemporary research confirms the value of learning skills and developing creativity through the involvement in listening, moving, singing, playing, creating and participating in the arts.
-Research also confirms an increase in students’ standardized test scores compared to their peers who do not participate in music education.
+Research also confirms an increase in students’ standardized test scores compared to their peers who do not study fine arts.

 As a school that integrates biblical truths into the curriculum, we recognize that the Scriptures present the fine arts as an integral part of our total development and worship of God.
 The Fine Arts Department strives to instill within each student an appreciation of these disciplines as a gift from God to be used for His glory.

-MCS music students have performed locally at the Groveport Apple Butter Day and Capital University.
-Theatre students have presented various plays and musicals including "Cinderella" and "Death by Chocolate".
+MCS music students have performed locally at the Groveport Apple Butter Day and Ohio Christian University.
+Theatre students have presented various plays and musicals including "Clue" and "Princess Capers".
 Visual Arts students have had artwork displayed at Fine Arts nights, participated in mission outreach projects like the Memory Project, taken class tours of CCAD and Buckeye Ceramics.